 Pitt and Jolie reached a temporary agreement on June 12, 2018, after the L.A.
 Superior Court determined that “not having a relationship with their father” would be “harmful” to the children.
-(However, the court said at the time that Maddox is essentially free to go with either parent because he’s 17.)
-The summer schedule split the kids’ time between London, where their mother is filming Maleficent 2, and their native Los Angeles, where their father is working on Once Upon a Time in Hollywood.
+The court also said at the time that Maddox was essentially free to go with either parent because he was 17.
+The summer schedule split the kids’ time between London, where their mother was filming Maleficent 2, and their native Los Angeles, where their father was working on Once Upon a Time in Hollywood.

 Jolie’s Child Support Request